Explore core options to fine-tune the performance and behavior of Kafkorama Gateway.

 keytool -list -keystore mykeystore.jks -storepass mypassword

-Description | The password to access the keystore |
+Description | The password used to access the keystore |

 Default value | No default value |